keymanapp/help.keyman.com/developer/engine/android/18.0/KMManager/getLexicalModelInfo.md

 : The context.

 `index`
-: Non-negative position of the installed lexical model
+: Zero-based index of the installed lexical model

 ### Returns
 Returns a dictionary containing information on the specified lexical model.

 ## Description
-Use this method to get details about a sepcified lexical mode. (language and keyboard information)
+Use this method to get details about a specified lexical model. (language and keyboard information)

 ## Examples